PurpleTurtleCreative/completionist/readme.txt

 - Large images that failed to load would overflow the container in Project Embeds.
 - Special characters would be encoded to HTML entities or completely stripped in automations and Asana tasks created by automations.
 - Minor style fix on the Settings admin page.

-### 3.9.1 - 2023-07-28

-#### Changed

-- FontAwesome assets are now included locally to avoid third-party tracking and hosting.

-#### Fixed

-- Database compatibility for the Request Tokens database table primary key size.
-The database table would continuously fail to install due to max key length limits, such as 1000 bytes, making shortcodes unusable on some hosting providers.

-### 3.9.0 - 2023-07-10

-#### Added

-- New filter hooks in JavaScript for adding custom ReactJS components after the task description in the `TaskListItem` component.
-- New filter hooks in PHP for customizing retrieved Asana project data.
-- New PHP class `Asana_Batch` to handle batching Asana API requests.

-#### Changed

-- Use `wp_remote_get()` instead of PHP's built-in cURL functions to proxy Asana attachments.
-- Proxied attachment responses now include the `X-Robots-Tag: noindex` HTTP header.
-- Task attachments and images now feature a loading animation.
-- Updated Composer PHP dependencies.

-#### Fixed

-- Failure to detect and localize inline attachments where their HTML tag includes attributes.
-- Failure to detect and insert oEmbeds within Asana tasks on WordPress <5.9.0.
-- Disabled dragging of attachment images via the `draggable="false"` HTML attribute.
-- Content layout shifting (CLS) of attachment images as they are loaded.
-Inline images now feature their intrinsic `width` and `height` to properly reserve space.
-Attachments and images with unknown dimensions reserve space for a 2:1 aspect ratio until loaded.

-### 3.8.0 - 2023-06-26

-#### Added

-- New action hook in PHP `'ptc_completionist_deleted_stale_request_tokens'` fires when stale request tokens are deleted from the database.
-- New action hook in PHP `'ptc_completionist_deleted_all_request_tokens'` fires when the request tokens database table is truncated (aka cleared).
-- New filter hook in PHP `'ptc_completionist_shortcodes_meta_init'` filters the metadata definitions array of shortcodes registered and managed by Completionist.
-- `'default_atts'` and `'render_callback'` keys in the metadata definitions array of shortcodes registered and managed by Completionist.

-#### Changed

-- The main admin page's submenu item is now labeled "Settings".
-- Minor error check improvements when saving some plugin settings.
-- Minor style updates for border-radius consistency.

-#### Fixed

-- Flash of an empty error message before the `[ptc_asana_project]` shortcode begins loading.
-- Cache data for remote plugin update checks is now removed during uninstallation.

-#### Security

-- Request tokens could fail to become stale due to public access.
-Request tokens are now only refreshed when they are saved in a secure context.
-Note that HTML caching could now cause request tokens to become stale, depending on the interval and frequency that the HTML cache is refreshed.
-See the newly added action hooks to know when request tokens are deleted.
-- Request tokens would use the Asana connection of WordPress user ID 1 (if available) to authenticate `[ptc_asana_project]` shortcodes when no `auth_user` or default frontend authentication user has been specified.

-### 3.7.0 - 2023-04-21

-#### Added

-- New custom database table for the new request tokens architecture.
-The rearchitecture drastically improves performance, storage, and reliability for all frontend requests by batching database writes into a single transaction and using an atomic storage strategy.
-- New action hook `ptc_completionist_shortcode_enqueue_assets` for users to easily and efficiently enqueue custom scipts and stylesheets for each rendered shortcode.
-- JavaScript hooks are now available within the new frontend global `window.Completionist.hooks`.
-Only one filter hook is currently available to demonstrate this new architecture.

-#### Changed

-- Saving the "Frontend Authentication User" setting no longer forces the Asana request tokens cache entries to be deleted.
-Request tokens are now properly invalidated automatically.
-- Minor performance improvement when rendering multiple shortcodes on a single page load.
-- Minor performance improvement when `Database_Manager::init()` by preventing redundant initialization.

-#### Deprecated

-- The original `Request_Tokens` class and most of its methods.
-Methods related to data removal are still used for a clean migration to the new  `Request_Token` class.
-- The `Options::REQUEST_TOKENS` postmeta key used by the original `Request_Tokens` class.
-- The `$post_id` argument is deprecated and no longer used when localizing Asana attachment URLs.
-This is due to the request tokens rearchitecture.
-- Filter hook `ptc_completionist_shortcode_asana_project_script_deps` is deprecated and replaced by the new action hook `ptc_completionist_shortcode_enqueue_assets`.
-Filtering the dependency array of each asset for each shortcode is not a scalable or performant approach.
-Please instead use the new, generic action hook for enqueueing custom assets.
-The new action hook also ensures custom assets are enqueued *after* included assets for proper sequencing of script and stylesheet overrides.

-#### Fixed

-- The `[ptc_asana_project]` shortcode now works in contexts where a post ID is not available, such as in widgets or complex page builders.
-- The `[ptc_asana_project]` shortcode's associated data would be saved across unrelated posts if displayed in a global context, such as a site footer.
-- Race conditions with database reads and writes related to request tokens would cause interruptions in functionality, such as Asana attachments failing to load.
-- WordPress's `dbDelta()` compatibility with `FOREIGN KEY` declarations by ignoring its related `ADD COLUMN` table alter queries.
-- WordPress's `dbDelta()` compatibility with uppercase `UNSIGNED` constraints by using lowercase instead.
-- WordPress's `dbDelta()` compatibility with a zero fractional second precision `datetime` datatype by simply removing it altogether.
-That is, using `datetime` instead of `datetime(0)`.

-#### Security

-- An Asana authentication user must now be provided when request tokens are created.
-This *guarantees* request tokens are properly invalidated if the authentication user ever changes, though there were no known vulnerabilities related to the existing functionality.
-- A unique "cache key" must now be provided when request tokens are created.
-This *guarantees* cache entries are specific to each request token's usage, though there were no known vulnerabilities related to the existing functionality.